 Others in the MS assume essential roles when it comes to DEI—with the entire community expected to fully engage in the work.

-- The Associate Director of Support Services Terri Flannery helps faculty develop equitable learning communities in their classroom with the focus on a student-centered approach.
+- The Associate Director of Academic Services Terri Flannery helps faculty develop equitable learning communities in their classroom with the focus on a student-centered approach.
 This encourages teachers to get to know each student and create a sense of community where each individual feels valued.
 Once trust is established, students become open to receiving critical feedback from teachers and classmates and take academic risks.

 - Sara O’Toole’s “Everyday Unit” (8th Grade Theater Arts)